ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Improve the Word Tokenization

 You probably noticed that simply splitting on whitespace is not very good, as punctuation is not removed.
+There are several ways it can be improved.
+First, replacing the expression `"\\s+"` with `"\\W+"` will treat all runs of non-alphanumeric characters as word separators.
+This improves the result considerably.

-Replace the expression `line.toLowerCase.split("\\s+")` with a call to a `tokenize` function.
-Implement `tokenize` to remove punctuation.
-An example implementation can be found in the [Scalding README](https://github.com/twitter/scalding).
+For a more complete tokenizer, refactor `line.toLowerCase.split("\\s+")` into a `tokenize` function.
+Then implement `tokenize` to remove punctuation, etc. An example implementation can be found in the [Scalding README](https://github.com/twitter/scalding).

 #### Eliminate Blank Lines